 Private pay methods in Virginia Beach

-There are numerous payment options available to cover the cost of long-term care, like savings, pensions, Social Security benefits, investment earnings and any of the following below:
+There are numerous payment options that families use to cover the costs of long-term care, like savings, pensions, Social Security benefits, investment earnings and any of the following:

 Caregiver Resources